GDPR: how can I ensure that the processing of personal data is lawful?

 5. Execution of an agreement

-The processing is necessary for the implementation of an agreement with the data subject(s) whose data is being processed.
+The processing is necessary for the performance of an agreement to which the data subject (the person whose data are being processed) is a party, or in order to take measures at the request of the data subject prior to the conclusion of a contract.
 Please note, this is not the processing agreement.

 6. Vital interests